 budget” strategically.
 To estimate actual U.$. military spending,

-recommend publications like Monthly Review and what-have-you.
+recommend publications like Monthly Review.

 Nothing will be gained at the expense of the Third World because of